Catholic Church in England and Wales: Chaplaincies

+Youth services

+Many dioceses operate specialist youth service provision, such as the Youth Service of the Diocese of Leeds, the Youth Ministry Team in the Diocese of Hexham and Newcastle, the Brentwood Catholic Youth Service, and the Youth Service in the Diocese of Arundel and Brighton.

 Ordinariate of Our Lady of Walsingham

 In October 2009, following closed-circuit talks between some Anglicans and the Holy See, Pope Benedict made a relatively unconditional offer to accommodate disaffected Anglicans in the Church of England, enabling them, for the first time, to retain parts of their liturgy and heritage under Anglicanorum coetibus, while being in full communion with Rome.
 By April 2012 the UK ordinariate numbered about 1200, including five bishops and 60 priests.
 The ordinariate has recruited a group of aristocrats as honorary vice-presidents to help out.
 These include the Duke of Norfolk, the Countess of Oxford and Asquith and the Duchess of Somerset.
 Other vice-presidents include Lord Nicholas Windsor, Sir Josslyn Gore-Booth and the Squire de Lisle, whose ancestor Ambrose de Lisle was a 19th-century Catholic convert who advocated the corporate reunion of the Anglican Church with Rome.
 According to the first Ordinary, Mgr Keith Newton, the ordinariate will "work on something with an Anglican flavour, but they are not bringing over any set of Anglican liturgy".
 The director of music at Westminster Abbey (Anglican), lay Catholic James O'Donnell, likens the ordinariate to a Uniate church or one of the many non-Latin Catholic rites, saying: "This is a good opportunity for us to remember that there isn't a one size fits all, and that this could be a good moment to adopt the famous civil service philosophy – 'celebrating diversity'."
 In May 2013 a former Anglican priest, Alan Hopes, was appointed the new bishop of East Anglia, whose diocese includes the Shrine of Our Lady of Walsingham.
 In 2021, the former Anglican bishop of Rochester, Michael Nazir-Ali, joined the Ordinariate, noting: "I believe that the Anglican desire to adhere to apostolic, patristic and conciliar teaching can now best be maintained in the Ordinariate."
 Nazir-Ali also shared with Dr. Foley Beach, chairman of the Global Anglican Future Conference, "his willingness to continue to assist" that movement "in any way that might be suitable."
 In April 2022, Pope Francis granted Nazir-Ali the title "Prelate of Honour."
 He may now be addressed as "Monsignor."